elementjs/elt/README.md

 // This works
 var div = <div/> as HTMLDivElement
-// But so does this, which is incorrect var div = <input/> as HTMLDivElement // this should be HTMLInputElement.
+// But so does this, which is incorrect var div = <input/> as HTMLDivElement // this should be HTMLInputElement
+// when using the as keyword, Typescript allows a cast as a subtype without complaining.
 ```

 It is possible to use `E()` (or `e()`) directly ; they use the correct types.